yury-lysogorskiy/lammps/doc/src/fix_ave_moments.rst

 A global vector is produced with the # of elements = number of moments * number of inputs.
 The moments are output in the order given in the fix definition.
-An array is produced having # of rows = value of *history* and # of columns = same as vector output, using the same ordering.
+An array is produced having # of rows = same as vector output, using the same ordering and # of columns = value of *history*.
+There is always at least one column.

-Each element can be either "intensive" or "extensive", depending on whether the values contributing to the element are "intensive" or "extensive".
+Each element of the global vector or array can be either "intensive" or "extensive", depending on whether the values contributing to the element are "intensive" or "extensive".
 If a compute or fix provides the value being time averaged, then the compute or fix determines whether the value is intensive or extensive; see the page for that compute or fix for further info.
 Values produced by a variable are treated as intensive.

 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.
 This fix is not invoked during